Looking for the best things to do in Istanbul?

 One of the most common questions asked about Turkey is – what continent is Turkey in?
 In Istanbul, they will proudly tell you, “Both!”

-Nowhere else in Turkey is the divide more apparent than Istanbul where the city spans the two continents.
-The Bosphorus Strait divides the city of Istanbul into the Asian and European side of Istanbul.
+Nowhere else in Turkey is the divide more apparent than in Istanbul, where the city spans the two continents.
+The Bosphorus Strait divides the city of Istanbul into the Asian and European sides of Istanbul.

 Take a Bosphorus Cruise